 I try to play with everything in the box... to create the most beautiful film.

-In this video, available to watch in full on BAFTA Guru, the man behind such films as the BAFTA-winning Amélie, Delicatessen, Alien: Resurrection, A Very Long Engagement and Micmacs reveals his rejection of the Nouvelle Vague genre and talks about the aspiration to create films somewhat removed from reality.
+In his Life in Pictures the man behind films including BAFTA-winning Amélie, Delicatessen, Alien: Resurrection, A Very Long Engagement and Micmacs reveals his rejection of the Nouvelle Vague genre and talks about the aspiration to create films somewhat removed from reality.

-Alongside clips from his major works, Jeunet recounts memories of his outstanding career from the first time he held a camera to his reluctant journey to Hollywood.
+Watch Jeunet recount memories of his outstanding career from the first time he held a camera to his reluctant journey to Hollywood: